 Provides an overview of the U.S. Congress and Presidency.
-Topics may include elections, voting behavior of Congressional members, political parties, the multiple views of the committee system, and the interaction between the branches of government.
-Character typologies of the presidency, the internal organization of decision-making in the White House, and the relationship of the presidency to the public and the mass media will also be discussed.
-A portion of the course may be devoted to an examination of the campaign and election process.
-Prerequisite(s): POLS 1101
+Topics may include elections, voting behavior of Congressional members, political parties, the multiple views of the committee system,

 POLS 3380 - Interest Groups and Political Parties (3-0-3)

 Examines the nature, structure, and functions of interest groups and political parties in differing national cultural contexts with particular attention to electoral activity and its role in the policy making process.
 Prerequisite(s): POLS 1101